Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 PlayStation Direct

-Sony released a wave of PS5 consoles this week, having eager fans queue just before the stock drop to get their hands on a PS5 or PS5 Digital Edition.
+Sony released multiple waves of PS5 consoles this week, having eager fans queue just before the stock drop to get their hands on a PS5 or PS5 Digital Edition.
 We'll be keeping an eye on the site for more inventory in the runup to Christmas.View Deal

 Walmart